-The 2019 HBO hit show – Chernobyl – could quite possibly be the worst piece of PR nuclear power has received since Fukushima.
+The 2019 HBO – Chernobyl – could quite possibly be the worst piece of PR nuclear power has received since Fukushima.
 HBO’s Chernobyl conveys a real world historical narrative for entertainment as intended but also, knowingly or unknowingly packs a deep punch to the ribs of climate change.
 HBO’s damage to the brand image of nuclear power is a major setback to the case being made the world over that nuclear power is our best energy alternative to a sustained reliance on fossil fuels.

 The disaster of Chernobyl is of course a fault of the Soviet regime and not, as public fear may suggest, that of the technology.
 Anything can be mismanaged to the point of disaster.
 Take deepwater horizon as an example where the oil industry got it wrong.
 The mismanagement of a dangerous process was causing the terminal detriment of the rich ecosystem.
 It was not the oil’s fault it was exposed to the waters of the gulf of Mexico, it was the handlers.
 Much is the same with the nuclear failure at Chernobyl, and also to a degree the power plant fail of Fukushima.

 The scary danger of nuclear, and also the source of public scepticism, is when nuclear gets it wrong it reaps an eclipsing downside.

-So – like everything – our attitude towards nuclear should be measured through cost benefit analysis.
+So – like most things – our attitude towards nuclear should be measured through cost benefit analysis.
 You would think that given the heightened awareness the public have of nuclear danger, that only backwards countries like Russia are crazy enough to build nuclear power plants.
 There is an exaggerated and widely held sentiment that once a nuclear power plant is built it begins it’s inevitable timeline to nuclear fallout.